ceramicnetwork/js-ceramic/packages/key-did-resolver/README.md

 Compressed keys have a '03' or '02' prefix depending on the sign of the Y curve coordinate.
 More information is here: https://tools.ietf.org/id/draft-jivsov-ecc-compact-05.html .

-During development there was not yet consensus on using all compressed keys.
-Support for uncompressed keys with the '04' prefix and raw keys (just the x,y bytes with no prefix) was kept for the P-256 and P-384 curves.

 ## Code
 ```
 // Usage from cloned GitHub Repository: